Federal Government Pay Scale Explained: A Complete Guide

 Federal public service salaries are not set arbitrarily.
 They're negotiated through collective bargaining between the Treasury Board of Canada Secretariat (the employer) and bargaining agents (unions) like:

-• CAPE (Canadian Association of Professional Employees) — covers EC and TR groups
+• CAPE (Canadian Association of Professional Employees) — covers EC (Economics and Social Science Services) and TR (Translation) groups

-• AJC (Association of Justice Counsel) — covers LP group
+• AJC (Association of Justice Counsel) — covers LP (Law Practitioner) group

 Collective agreements typically cover 3–4 year periods and include scheduled pay increases applied to all employees in the bargaining unit.
 When negotiations take longer than expected (which is common), employees receive retroactive pay once an agreement is signed.